 After the grading session, the part chair will create and submit a report to the general officer of the exam series, the CAS Syllabus & Examination Committee chairperson, and the vice president-admissions.
 In the report, the part chair recommends a passing score, gives a detailed analysis of the exam, and notes any unusual questions or situations that required special handling.
-The chairperson and general officer hold a teleconference with the vice president-admissions and a representative from the Canadian Institute of Actuaries (except for Exam 6-US) to discuss all of the exams from the series and to finalize the passing scores.
+The chairperson and general officer hold a teleconference with the vice president-admissions and a representative from the Canadian Institute of Actuaries (except for Exam 6-International and Exam 6-United States) to discuss all of the exams from the series and to finalize the passing scores.

-After the vice president-admissions and a representative from the Canadian Institute of Actuaries (except for Exam 6-US) have approved the passing score the data is verified and released to the CAS Office to update each candidate's record.
+After the vice president-admissions and a representative from the Canadian Institute of Actuaries (except for Exam 6-International and Exam 6-United States) have approved the passing score, the data are verified and released to the CAS Office to update each candidate's record.
 Candidates will be notified by e-mail when their exam results have been uploaded to their profile.
-Candidates can access their exam results by logging into their My Exams page within their profile on the CAS website.
+Candidates can access their exam results by logging in to their My Exams page within their profile on the CAS website.